 Make it short, simple and sweet.
 By removing any form fields that aren't strictly necessary you make the process easier and quicker for your users.
 Additional fields required for GDPR compliance and in keeping with best practice guided by the Fundraising Regulator, can be hidden until the required point in the user journey.

 Keep it simple

-Reducing clutter from donation form reduces confusion and gets your message across much more effectively.
+Reducing clutter from your donation form reduces confusion and gets your message across much more effectively.

 This page (and the rest of your site) should load over a secure connection.
 It should be obvious that any credit card information will be handled safely.
-Your data policy should be clear and concise so your visitors can be confident their information will be kept safe and not shared with third parties.
+Your privacy notice should be clear and concise so your visitors can be confident that their information will be kept safe, and not shared with third parties.